Balancing the Spread of Two Opinions in Sparse Social Networks: Hardness Results

-On the other hand, if all checking vertices are in $P^2_b$, then by \cref{lem:checkingVerticesInRoundTwoIFFIncident} we have that $A_{ww'}$ as well as all special vertices are in~$P^4_b$.
+Now suppose that the instance of PSI is a \yesI.
+Create a pair $(T_a,T_b)$ by letting $T_a= \emptyset$ and $T_b$ be formed from the selection vertices selected according to a fixed solution for the PSI instance.
+Obviously $(T_a,T_b)$ is good.
+By \Cref{lem:goodGivesAToAllInFourRounds} we have $P^4_a = V(\widehat{G})$.
+By \Cref{lem:checkingVerticesInRoundTwoIFFIncident}, all checking vertices are in $P^2_b$, $A_{ww'} \subseteq P^3_b$ and all special vertices are in~$P^4_b$.
 Furthermore, we get that all vertices incident to the checking vertices are in $P^3_b$, as each such vertex~$v$ has $f_2(v)$ equal to the number of checking vertices in $N(v)$.
-Note that now we have the set $V(\widehat{G}) \setminus P^3_b$ consists only of the selection vertices not in~$T_b$; each such vertex has all its neighbors in $P^3_a \cap P^3_b$.
-From this it follows that $P^4_b=V(\widehat{G})$ and the theorem follows. \end{proof} }
+Note that now the set $V(\widehat{G}) \setminus P^3_b$ consists only of the selection vertices not in~$T_b$; each such vertex has all its neighbors in $P^3_a \cap P^3_b$.
+From this it follows that $P^4_b=V(\widehat{G})$ and the theorem follows. \end{proof}